Introduction

 Q.5 Are the tour guides on these trips always female?

-Many premium women’s travel companies make a concerted effort to employ female tour leaders, local guides, and even female chauffeurs to support the local female economy.
-However, depending on the region and the specific expertise required, you may occasionally have highly vetted, professional male guides or drivers as well.
+Many premium women’s travel companies work hard to hire female tour leaders, local guides, and chauffeurs.
+This helps support the local women’s economy.
+However, depending on the region and the skills needed, you may sometimes have vetted male guides or drivers too.